 Worm Bin Maintenance

 Once your Worm Composting (vermicomposting/ vermiculture) bin is built and filled with worm bin bedding and composting worms, how do you take care of your worms??
-Caring for your composting worms is not difficult.
+Caring for worms is not difficult.
 You certainly don’t need to line up a worm sitter when you go out of town for a couple days.

 Feeding Your Composting Worms – What do Red Wiggle Composting Worms Eat?
 One of the major reasons to worm compost at home is to responsibly dispose of your food waste (instead of sending it to a land fill).
 So, what do composting worms eat?
 Worms eat tiny, invisible, bacteria that feed on the food scraps that you add to your vermicomposting bin.
 The worms also eat the food scraps.
 You can feed your composting worms any vegetable food scraps including egg shells and coffee grounds.
 Remember, worms are vegetarian.
 Do not feed your composting worms meat, bones, oil, cheese, or dairy.